GePPCLab/NN-PSA-tutorial/README.md

 ## Build and train the classifier

-A full tutorial for building and training a TensorFlow model from scratch is provided in the `tutorial_classifier_training.ipynb` Jupyter notebook.
+A full tutorial for building and training a TensorFlow model from scratch is provided in the `notebooks/tutorial_classifier_training.ipynb` Jupyter notebook.
 This file contains detailed explanations of each step in the model building and training process, as well as numerous helpful links to documentation and other resources.